-Ambulance Service Air or ground emergency transport to a hospital.
+Ambulance Service Local air or ground emergency transport to a hospital in the surrounding area where your transport began.

 Ambulatory Surgical A facility that provides surgical services on an outpatient basis for patients who Center do not need an inpatient, acute care hospital bed.